Timwi/HexagonyColorer/README.md

            | > = & { { ( \ = /
             \ { * ' " ] < $ _

-and create a graphics representation of the code execution paths, for example:
+and create a graphical representation of the code execution paths, for example:

 ![xyz](http://i.stack.imgur.com/ebY1A.png)